The facility itself is surrounded by a 3m high Ball Court System and will consist of multiple sport offerings.

 Maggi Ogden, Chair of the Lawrance Park Recreation Ground and Community Association said: “On behalf of the Committee I would like to thank all the people who have made this possible.
 We have been aware for a number of years that the “Cage” was in need of refurbishment and I know there will be many people in the village who will be thrilled to see this transformation and very keen to use it.”

 Sarah Austin, village resident and teacher at Thurlby Pre-school said “as a member of the community who as a child used to play at Lawrance Park, it is fantastic to see the “Cage” being updated to encourage the next generation to play outside and hopefully benefit, mentally and physically, from developing healthy, active lifestyles and hobbies.”

-Stuart Costello, Marketing Director at Mick George Ltd commented: ‘’Over the years we have engaged with many education providers in various capacities, from a learning, environmental, safety and general health and wellbeing perspective.
+Stuart Costello, Marketing Director at the Mick George Group commented: ‘’Over the years we have engaged with many education providers in various capacities, from a learning, environmental, safety and general health and wellbeing perspective.
 We’ve always taken great pleasure in working alongside both staff and pupils, and once again, it’s good to have played our part.
 I’m sure the new Games Area will be a great addition to the school and will be enjoyed for years to come.’’